 - The name and address of the registered agent

-- The delayed effective date (if applicable)
+- The effective filing date

 - Professional services the LLC plans to offer (if any)

 If you want to make sure your form is structured correctly, or if you simply don’t have time to create one, you might look into using a free template.
 We recommend this one from Northwest Registered Agent, which can serve as a jumping-off point as you draft your document.

 For more information on Nebraska’s Certificate of Organization requirements, check out Nebraska Statute 21-117.

 Unfortunately, this filing isn’t free.
 It costs $100 plus a $5 per page recording fee, so have a credit card or check ready to go when you file.

 Once you’ve collected the necessary information, drafted your Certificate of Organization, and arranged your payment, it’s time to submit.
 You have three options: online, by mail, and in person.

 This involves uploading your document through Nebraska’s Document eDelivery system.
 If you don’t already have an account, you’ll need to create one.
 Once you’re logged in, you can upload your form and pay the requisite fee, and your filing will be processed in 1-2 business days.